-Under the ADVA-Tec Agreement, Daré is required to make payments of up to \$14.6 million in the aggregate to ADVA-Tec based on achievement of specified development and regulatory milestones, including completion of a successful PCT Study (as defined in the ADVA-Tec Agreement); approval by the FDA to commence the Phase 3 pivotal human clinical trial; successful completion of the Phase 3 pivotal human clinical trial; the FDA's acceptance of the filing of a PMA for Ovaprene®; the FDA's approval of the PMA for Ovaprene®; CE Marking of Ovaprene® in at least three designated European countries; obtaining regulatory approval in Japan.
+Under the ADVA-Tec Agreement, Daré is required to make payments of up to \$14.6 million in the aggregate to ADVA-Tec based on achievement of specified development and regulatory milestones, including completion of a successful PCT Study (as defined in the ADVA-Tec Agreement); approval by the FDA to commence the Phase 3 pivotal human clinical trial; successful completion of the Phase 3 pivotal human clinical trial; the FDA's acceptance of the filing of a PMA for Ovaprene®; the FDA's approval of the PMA for Ovaprene®; CE Marking of Ovaprene® in at least three designated European countries; obtaining regulatory approval in at least three designated European countries; and obtaining regulatory approval in Japan.
 In addition, after the commercial launch of Ovaprene®, Daré is also required to make royalty payments to ADVA-Tec based on aggregate annual net sales of Ovaprene® in specified regions, which percentage royalty rate will vary between 1% and 10% and will increase based on various net sales thresholds.
 Finally, Daré is also required to make up to \$20 million in the aggregate in commercial milestone payments to ADVA-Tec upon reaching certain worldwide net sales milestones.